nodejitsu/handbook/book.md

 In addition to simple yet powerful tools for deployment, the Nodejitsu platform also has snapshot management, database hosting and connectivity, and more!

-There are three main tools for deploying applications to Nodejitsu:
+There are three main tools for deploying and managing applications to Nodejitsu:

 * [Jitsu](#jitsu), The Nodejitsu command line tool
 * The Nodejitsu [Web Application](#web_admin), An easy to use web interface for managing your applications
 * Nodejitsu's JSON [API](#json_api)

-Each of these tools allow developers to access the exact same functionality.
+Each of these tools allow developers to access the same functionality.

+## Application Scalability with Drones

+Each deployed application runs as a [drone](https://github.com/nodejitsu/haibu-carapace) on a [haibu](https://github.com/nodejitsu/haibu) application server.
+Because of this architecture, one app can be served by *any amount of drones on arbitrary machines*, giving you many options for scaling your application.

+## Zero Downtime Deploys

+When deploying a new application, nodejitsu keeps hosting your old app version until the new deploy is confirmed to be running.
+This means your applications never go down, even if you have a bad deploy.

-## Multi-Version node support
+## Multi-Version Node Support

 Nodejitsu allows users to choose which version of node they want their application to run on.
-This means that not only do we now support v0.6, but also that users may continue to use v0.4 if they would like.

 In order to set your node version, specify it in your `package.json`'s "engines" field.
 For example:

     {